 The afternoon offering includes two hot dishes, melon, crackers, cheese, cookies, and drinks with two free alcoholic per person, then they charge.
 Weekend offerings (Friday morning through Monday) are less.
 The weekend “hot” dish at breakfast is toast with nothing at night.

 Sheraton Mission Valley San Diego Hotel has an executive club lounge with breakfast and evening food from 6:00 – 10:00 pm.
 Alcohol, beer, and wine are on offer but are not free and are charged to your room.

 Other hotels with club lounges in San Diego include the San Diego Marriott Del Mar, which is closed on Weekends & Holidays except for breakfast in the mornings.
 The Marriott Mission Valley is also closed for weekends and holidays except for breakfast.

 The Four Points by Sheraton San Diego and Four Points by Sheraton San Diego Downtown do not have an executive club lounge, neither does the Westin Downtown, Westin Gaslamp Quarter, the San Diego Renaissance.

 9. Sheraton San Diego Hotel & Marina

-Apparently, the hotel sells Club Lounge access for a small upcharge as a revenue generator which makes the lounge very full.
-Yes it is comfortable and the breakfast and evening food is fairly decent, but there have been complaints about “kids running everywhere”. rooms here aren’t great either and have been described as 3 star and dated, making this a bad Marriott Bonvoy choice in San Diego.
+Apparently, the hotel sells Club Lounge access for a small upcharge as a revenue generator, making the lounge very full.
+Yes, it is comfortable, and the breakfast and evening food is fairly decent, but there have been complaints about “kids running everywhere”.
+Rooms here aren’t great either and have been described as 3-star and dated, making this a bad Marriott Bonvoy choice in San Diego.